laataiasu/laataiasu.github.io/content/post/00-quotes/index.md

 UseHugoToc: true
 ---

-if it was too grand it would overpromise, and then underdeliver potentially. so you want to just meme your way to greatness. -- karpathy
+if it was too grand it would overpromise, and then underdeliver potentially. so you want to just [[Meme|meme]] your way to greatness. -- [[Andrej Karpathy]]